All Episodes

 Because dolphins never sleep, right?

-So yeah, that's right.
+So, yeah, that's right.

 It's only half of their brain is asleep while the other half is awake looking for predators, kind of wandering around.

-Welcome over here.
+Walk on over here.

 I want to figure out if you have habits that can determine your personality type.

-If one of the audience, just keep track of just a few questions at home.
+It's just a few questions at home.

 Question one, what is your favorite meal?